Shawn Levy: Personal life

-Levy and his wife Serena Levy have four daughters together.
+Levy has been married to his wife Serena since 1995.
+They have four daughters together; Sophie, Tess, Charlie, and Colette.
 He became a U.S. citizen in 2008.
 Following many years living in Los Angeles, the Levy family moved to Manhattan in the early 2020s.
 Since 2009, he has also maintained a family home in the Hudson Valley community of New Paltz, New York.